Find outlines by Subject code

 Through team and individual projects with a program focus, students will learn the essentials of career management, as well as practise the skills that they will need in the workplace to communicate effectively with customers, co-workers and management.

-INT422 - Internet III - Web Programming On Windows
+INT422 - Internet III - Web Programming on Windows

-JAC444 - Introduction To Java for C++ Programmers
+JAC444 - Introduction to Java for C++ Programmers

-SYS466 - Analysis and Design using OO Models
+SYS466 - Analysis and Design Using OO Models

 This subject focuses on the practical application of object oriented concepts to the development of business systems.
 Students will learn how to use object oriented analysis and design techniques to create software models of business systems using the Unified Modeling Language (UML) and the Rational Rose modeling tool.
 Students will perform use case analysis to identify initial classes and will progress to detailed class design, defining class attributes, behaviours, hierarchies and relationships.
 Throughout the course students will work on creating a detailed software model based on a business case study.